apacheignite/documentation/sql/sql-queries.md

 }
 [/block]
 ## Transactional SQL

-Presently, SQL queries do not take into account transactional boundaries.
-This means that you can expect dirty reads if an SQL query is executed in parallel with Ignite distributed transactions.
-For instance, if a transaction atomically changes balances of two accounts, then a concurrent SQL query can see a partially committed transaction.
+Presently, SQL queries support the atomic mode only meaning that if there is a transaction that has already committed value A but that is still committing value B then an SQL query, running in parallel, will see A but will not see B.
 [block:callout]
 {
   "type": "success",
-  "title": "Multiversion Concurrence Control (MVCC)", "body": "Once Apache Ignite SQL Grid is empowered with MVCC, the transactional SQL limitation mentioned above will be eliminated.
+  "title": "Multiversion Concurrence Control (MVCC)", "body": "Once Apache Ignite SQL Grid is empowered with MVCC, the SQL Grid will support transactional mode as well.
 MVCC development is tracked in [this JIRA ticket](https://issues.apache.org/jira/browse/IGNITE-3478)."
 }
 [/block]